 Greg Jensen is co-Chief Investment Officer at a major hedge fund, the former supervisor of both Holden and Elie, and one of our project's major financial supporters.

-Cari Tuna is the head of Good Ventures, a San Francisco-based charitable foundation.
+Cari Tuna (Treasurer) is the head of Good Ventures, a San Francisco-based charitable foundation.

 Phil Steinmeyer spent much of his career in the software industry (primarily games), including founding PopTop Software.
 He is now an investor.